sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/wwwroot/md/getting-started.md

 * We've only used `&` (for a conjunction) above, but `|` works for disjunctions, and `!` for negations.
 In addition, `==` (applied to terms rather than sentences, of course) works for the equality predicate.
 * Other aspects of this factory are the same as `SentenceFactory` - it also offers `ThereExists`, `ForAll`, `Iff`, `If` and single-letter variable declaration properties.
-* The only proviso is that the supporting methods for domain specific elements now need to use `Operable..` as their return type - which is easy as these types are implicitly convertible from the normal equivalents.
+* The only proviso is that the supporting methods for domain-specific elements now need to use `Operable..` as their return type - which is easy as these types are implicitly convertible from the normal equivalents.

 ### Writing Sentences with LanguageIntegration